 Summary

-Target UE: OPPO, vivo, HW
+Target UE: OPPO, vivo, HW, Intel, InterDigital, Sony, Philips

-LMF: QC, XM, E///, OPPO
+LMF: QC, XM, E///, OPPO, Intel, Samsung, InterDigital, Philips

+Most of the companies believe that Target UE should perform the discovery and selection of the Located UE, while LMF should also be involved to provide some assistant information, as the LMF may have better knowledge about the Located UE candidates.
+This feature is hard to be achieved with Target UE only or LMF only.

+No convergence up to submission deadline.

 Inter-PLMN Network assisted SL Positioning

-TR 23.700-86 defines following architecture requirement,

-“support ranging between UEs belonging to different PLMNs.”

-However, if the Located UE and the target UE are from different PLMN, there will be some security issues, i.e. the location of the Located UE or the Target UE may have to be exposed to a different PLMN.
+If the Located UE and the target UE are from different PLMN, there will be some security issues, i.e. the location of the Located UE or the Target UE may have to be exposed to a different PLMN.

 Is it allowed that a Located UE and the target UE are from different PLMN?